Beaches on the Gower Peninsula and Swansea Bay

 There are many beautiful beaches to visit on the Gower Peninsula in addition to the impressive sweep of Swansea bay.
-On larger devices you may wish to visit the interactive map of the area.
 Below is a brief description of the better known beaches with links to our relevant Pinterest boards to give you a flavour of what to expect.
 Collecting Gower beaches can become a full time occupation and a number of factors will affect your choice.
 Let us know your favourite!

 Rhossili and Llangennith